m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 Fortunately, the narrow waist of IP allowed the proliferation of many different transport protocols in addition to TCP.

-The internet also supports heterogeneity through the "best effort" service model, whereby the network can lose packets, deliver them out of order, and generally doesn’t provide any quality guarantees.
-The network also doesn’t provide information about failures or performance.
+The internet also supports heterogeneity through the "best effort" service model, whereby the network can lose packets, deliver them out of order, and generally doesn't provide any quality guarantees.
+The network also doesn't provide information about failures or performance.

 ## Goals Distributed Management
 Another goal of the internet is distributed management and there are many scenarios where distributed management has played out.